A very common “go-to” funding idea for small nonprofits is fundraising events.

 Community/Fun Events are widely promoted events that encourage people to do something active or fun while supporting your cause.

-A Community/Fun Event can help you build community relationships.
 Participants usually pay upfront to take part, in one way or another.
 So you’re not asking them for a straight-up donation, even though you should educate them about your organization in some way and hopefully add them to your list of supporters.

-People leave Community/Fun Events feeling good.
-And that’s good for you because they’ll likely talk about their experience for several days afterward, telling friends and co-workers what a blast they had!
+People leave Community/Fun Events feeling good, and that’s good for you because they’ll likely talk about their experience for several days afterward – telling friends and co-workers what a blast they had!

-Community/Fun Events are great for corporate sponsors, too.
-A sponsor who provides monetary donations or in-kind donations like services or a venue can be listed on all the marketing materials…banners…bookmarks…t-shirts and so on.
+A sponsor who provides monetary donations or in-kind donations, like services or a venue, can be listed on all the marketing materials…banners…bookmarks…t-shirts and so on.
 Because these events often attract the community at large, the right sponsors are usually happy to participate.

 The downside of Community/Fun Events is that they may attract lots of people who are there for the experience and don’t necessarily care about your cause.
 But if the event meets your goals for revenue and awareness, it might be ok.

-Examples of Community/Fun fundraising events include:
+Examples of Community/Fun Events include:

 Heartstrings Events